Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 1. `Context`: a per-transaction struct containing the message's sender.
 This also provides specs for storage access, so we use different `Context` implementations for Native and ZK execution.
 In ZK, we read values non-deterministically from hints and check them against a merkle tree, while in native mode we just read values straight from disk.
-2. `TxVerifier`: a struct that verifies the signatures on transactions and deserializes them into messages
-3. `Runtime`: a collection of modules which make up the rollup's public interface
+2. `Runtime`: a collection of modules which make up the rollup's public interface
-4. `TxHooks`: a set of functions which are invoked at various points in the transaction lifecycle
+3. `ApplyBlobTxHooks & ApplyBlobSequencerHooks` derived from the `Runtime`: a set of functions which are invoked at various points in the transaction lifecycle.

-To implement your state transition function, you simply need to specify values for each of these four fields.
+To implement your state transition function, you simply need to specify values for each of these fields.

 So, a typical app definition looks like this: